Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Introduction

 \section{Introduction}

 An emerging trend in artificial intelligence is to integrate traditional symbolic techniques with data-driven components in sequential decision making and optimal control.
 Application domains include mobile robotics \cite{JKG-ME-MK:17}, visual reasoning \cite{SA-HP-AP-YH-KK:20}, autonomous driving \cite{SSS-SS-AS:16} and aircraft control \cite{MEA-EB-PK-AL:20}.
-In real-world autonomous navigation systems, agents rely on unreliable sensors to perceive the environment, typically represented using continuous-state spaces, and planning and control must deal with environmental uncertainty.
-Neural networks (NNs) have proven effective in these complex settings at providing fast data-driven perception mechanisms capable of performing tasks such as object detection or localisation, and are increasingly often deployed in conjunction with conventional controllers.
-Because of the potential applicability in safety-critical domains, there is growing interest in methodologies for automated optimal policy synthesis for such {\em neuro-symbolic systems}, which are currently lacking.
+In real-world autonomous navigation systems, agents rely on unreliable sensors to perceive the environment, typically represented using continuous state spaces, and planning and control must deal with environmental uncertainty.
+Neural networks (NNs) have proven effective in these complex settings at providing fast data-driven perception mechanisms capable of performing tasks such as object detection or localisation. {\revise They are increasingly often deployed in conjunction with conventional controllers based on symbolic approaches, which can provide high interpretability, provable correctness guarantees and ease of inserting human expert knowledge~\cite{MKS-LZ-AE-PH}. } Because of the potential applicability in safety-critical domains, there is growing interest in methodologies for {\revise formal modelling, verification and correct-by-construction policy synthesis for such settings,} but methods for these are currently lacking.

-\emph{Partially observable Markov decision processes} (POMDPs) provide a convenient mathematical framework to plan under uncertainty.
-Solving POMDPs in a scalable and efficient manner is already challenging for finite-state models~\cite{CHP-JNT:87,CCGK16}, but significant progress has been made, e.g., through point-based methods~\cite{GS-JP-RK:13}, which extend the classic value iteration algorithm for MDPs by applying it to a selected set of \emph{belief states} of the POMDP.
+\emph{Partially observable Markov decision processes} (POMDPs) are a convenient mathematical framework to plan under uncertainty.
+Solving POMDPs in a scalable and efficient manner is challenging for finite-state models~\cite{CHP-JNT:87,CCGK16}, but significant progress has been made, e.g., through point-based methods~\cite{GS-JP-RK:13}, which extend the classic value iteration algorithm for MDPs by applying it to a selected set of \emph{belief states} of the POMDP.
 Typically, a belief state is a distribution over the states of the model representing an agent's knowledge about the current state.
 Since the resulting belief MDP is infinite-state, conventional value iteration cannot be directly applied and instead point-based methods rely on a so-called {\em $\alpha$-vector} parameterisation, a linear function characterised by its values in the vertices of the belief simplex, which is finitely representable since the value function is piecewise linear and convex.